 path,path,/../output_file.csv

-It return a boolean value if the file was created
+It returns a boolean value if the file was created

 Example

 from igem.ge import filter filter.parameters_file(

 path="../../folder"

 )

 This function generates a file template with parameters created in the specified path

 EPC Application

 The EPC (Extend Process Call) module in the IGEM software provides a comprehensive set of functionalities that enable users to create an end-to-end pipeline for data analysis.
 This module offers various tools and functions to load external datasets, perform data description, and modify the data to adapt it to different types of analyses such as EWAS, Association Study, and ExE Pairwise analysis.
 Here is an overview of the key functionalities offered by the EPC module